thomash-acinq/bolts/12-offer-encoding.md

   - otherwise (the offer had no `recurrence`):
     - MUST fail the request if there is a `recurrence_counter` field.
     - MUST fail the request if there is a `recurrence_start` field.
-    - MUST fail the request if there is a `recurrence_signature` field.

 ## Rationale